devbanana/devbanana.github.io/_posts/2021-09-05-stop-returning-booleans-from-your-functions.md

 In my opinion there's one case where booleans should be returned:

-When you ask yourself, "What do I need from this method?" and the needed information can be formulated as a yes or no answer.
+When you ask yourself, "What do I need from this function?" and the needed information can be formulated as a yes or no answer.

-What do I need from the `isEven()` method?<br>
+What do I need from the `isEven()` function?<br>
 To know whether a number is even (yes) or not (no).

 What do I need from the `User::isBirthdayOn()` method?<br>